pybamm-team/PyBaMM/README.md

 To install scikits.odes, either follow the instructions below, or use the provided install script in `scripts/install_scikits_odes.sh`.

-First download and compile SUNDIALS 3.1.1:
+First download and compile sundials 3.1.1:

 ```bash
 $ INSTALL_DIR=`pwd`/sundials